amejiae/TrackingService/README.md

 # TrackingService
-Basic tracking API for receiving and storing GPS coordinates
+Basic tracking API for receiving and storing GPS coordinates from Iphone/Android GPS apps